 December 2006 Grants.
 In December 2006, the Belo Compensation Committee made certain LTI compensation grants in the form of PBRSUs to be earned based on 2007 financial performance.
 The actual amount of the award earned was determined in February 2008 when 2007 financial performance was determined.
 The Belo Compensation Committee generally strives to set LTI compensation levels near the median of the Towers Perrin General Survey.
 That survey data is presented in terms of a multiple of an ECP participant's (including executive officers') base salary.
 The resulting LTI compensation recommendations at the median level for Belo executive officers other than Robert were then provided to Robert and Marian Spitzberg for their review and consideration.
-Based on their review of the information available for each of the executive officers, and after consideration of retention and succession planning issues and the performance and potential of each individual, an LTI compensation recommendations were at or only slightly below the median for each of the named executive officers, with the exception of Ms. Engel, whose LTI award was slightly less than double the estimated median.
+Based on their review of the information available for each of the executive officers, and after consideration of retention and succession planning issues and the performance and potential of each individual, an LTI compensation recommendation for each executive officer was prepared for the Belo Compensation Committee's review and approval.
+These recommendations were at or only slightly below the median for each of the named executive officers, with the exception of Ms. Engel, whose LTI award was slightly less than double the estimated median.
 Ms. Engel received this award based on the committee's assessment of her contributions to the operations of the Belo and potential for future contributions, along with a recognition of the need to provide substantive reward for long-term retention.
 Hewitt, the Belo Compensation Committee's then-current compensation consultant, determined that 2007 survey data for Robert Decherd's long-term compensation had perceived limitations because the survey-indicated median levels appeared to deviate substantially from historical market trends, and would have resulted in an award recommendation significantly above prior year percentage increases.
-As a result, the LTI compensation level for Robert indicated in December 2006 was provided to the Belo Compensation Committee without any recommended upward adjustment from his award level for the previous year, which was approximately at the median level at the time of the award in December 2005.
+As a result, the LTI compensation level for Robert indicated in December 2006 was provided to the upward adjustment from his award level for the previous year, which was approximately at the median level at the time of the award in December 2005.